heltonx/embasint/README.md

   <img src="https://github.com/heltonx/embasint/assets/52825808/703cd256-e9ba-4de1-ac82-0463bfc3cb67" />
 </p>

 Project is meant for infosec ethical and professional activities (and not countries or companies) over people around the world.
 I've choosed to reunite just a few working links for each country, but links I test often.
 Given priority to select tools where you JUST INSERT DATA and do search without complications (to create account or sign in).
-The main countries are on top, others in alphabetic orders.
+The main countries are on top, others in alphabetical order.

 Last partial check: Aug 19 2024 22:40